LalitPradhan/Fashion-MNIST-Classifier-with-ResidualCAM/ReadMe.md

  - A low but greater than zero weight decay (l2 regularization) increases the accuracy marginally.
  - Further It was noticed that passing an Inverted image gives better result as it closely resembles the training datset in that scenario.
  - All Loss, Accuracy, Classwise accuracy, precision, recall and F1 scores are logged as plot in the model/<model name> folders.
+ - The best classifier is chosen based on the best f1 score calculated weighted over classes.

 The training summary of the architecture proposed above is as follows: